The views expressed by the host on this program make more sense than anything anybody else out there happens to be saying.

 Well, I have good.

-And my first question is this if the all-caring, morally superior Democrats are so concerned about the underprivileged and the downtrodden and illegal immigrants, why are they not concerned about the poor, the innocent, and oppressed civilians in Iraq who also need help and want a better way of life for themselves and their families?
+And my first question is this: If the all-caring, morally superior Democrats are so concerned about the underprivileged and the downtrodden and illegal immigrants, why are they not concerned about the poor, the innocent, and oppressed civilians in Iraq who also need help and want a better way of life for themselves and their families?

-Do you think that if the Democrats were able to view the monies used to fund the war as more of a welfare-based program to help these destitute Iraqis, that they might be more inclined to support the war?
+And secondly, though it appears that many of the Democrats are personally and politically afraid of a U.S. victory in Iraq and would rather destroy our president at the expense of our country and our troops, do you think that if the Democrats were able to view the monies used to fund the war as more of a welfare-based program to help these destitute Iraqis, that they might be more inclined to support the war?

 No.

-They want the money to build votes in this country.
+No, they want the money to build votes in this country.

 They don't care about the Iraqis.